 Please upload your translated/summarised document against the same upload title you use for the original document.
 This means you may have two documents saved under each upload title.

-If you are successful, you should expect notification via email two weeks later inviting you to submit a second-stage application due by the deadline above.
-If you are unsuccessful, you will also be notified via email at the same time.
+If you are successful, you should expect notification via email within 3 weeks inviting you to submit a second-stage application due by the deadline above.
+If you are unsuccessful, you will also be notified via email around the same time.
 An invitation to submit a second stage application form does not guarantee funding.

-For Spring grant rounds, you will receive confirmation in late July or early August.
+For Spring grant rounds, you will receive confirmation in late July.
 For Autumn grant rounds you will receive confirmation in early January.

 If your application is approved, you will receive an official Grant Offer Letter together with an Award Agreement which you will need to e-sign and return with the necessary supporting documentation.